 This is a simple demo where you can embed an OpenVidu application inside of an iframe.
 The embedded application will be openvidu-hello-world tutorial, so it is highly recommended to complete openvidu-hello-world tutorial first.

 Running this tutorial 🔗

-2) You will need an http web server installed in your development computer to execute the tutorial.
-If you have node.js installed, you can use http-server to serve application files.
+You will need some kind of http web server installed in your development computer to serve the tutorial.
+If you have Node.js installed, you can use http-server.
 It can be installed with:

-3) Run an OpenVidu tutorial (we will use openvidu-hello-world):
+Run an OpenVidu tutorial to be embedded inside the iframe.
+We will use openvidu-hello-world:

-localhost:8081 to test the openvidu-iframe app once the server is running.
-You will can see the completely funcional openvidu-hello-world app embedded inside of an iframe.
+http://localhost:8081 to test the openvidu-iframe application.
+You will see the openvidu-hello-world app embedded in an iframe.

 Understanding the code 🔗

 iframe is.
 It is the representation of a nested browsing context, embedding another HTML page into the current one.
 Knowing that, the openvidu-iframe application is extremely simple.
 It has only 2 files:

 index.html: HTML code with the iframe.
 This iframe can potentially hold any OpenVidu web application (openvidu-hello-world in this tutorial).